vsvipul/kpbot/config/templates/contributorAddition.md

-Welcome to Zulip, @{commenter}!
+Welcome to KamandPrompt, @{commenter}!
 We just sent you an invite to collaborate on this repository at https://github.com/{repoOwner}/{repoName}/invitations.
 Please accept this invite in order to claim this issue and begin a fun, rewarding experience contributing to KamandPrompt!

 Here's some tips to get you off to a good start:
 * Join me on the [KamandPrompt Chat](https://kamandprompt.zulipchat.com), to get help, chat about this issue, and meet the other developers.